The Future of Solo Travel, Post-Coronavirus

 What I wouldn't give to have an inconsiderate dude hogging my airplane-seat armrest right now.

-How I WISH I could be waiting in line in immigration at this moment, with the opportunity to feast my eyes on a million things I've never seen waiting, just steps away.
+How I WISH I could be waiting in line at baggage claim at this moment, with the opportunity to feast my eyes on a million things I've never seen waiting, just steps away.

 I would love it if I could be holding on for dear life on the back of a motorcycle in Vietnam this afternoon, or sweaty and lost in the streets of Bangkok.

 I'd be thrilled to be embarrassing myself trying out a local language right now, or shyly, awkwardly bartering and ending up overpaying for a t-shirt or a tour.

 It would bring me GREAT JOY to spend the next 8 hours on a cramped overnight bus so I could wake up in a completely new place.

 It's like how in a rom-com, when a couple breaks up, they'll say dumb sh*t like "I miss how she snorts when she laughs" or "I miss how he'd steal the blankets," or whatever formerly annoying thing that now seems desirable.
 When you love something like we travel women love exploring the world...you're willing to take it all.
 Good, bad, and ugly.
 That's unconditional love, baby!